Manual labor college: Theodore Weld and the Society for Promoting Manual Labor in Literary Institutions

 According to its constitution, it was "the object of this society to collect and diffuse information, calculated to promote the establishment and prosperity of manual labor schools and seminaries in the United States, and to introduce the system of manual labor into institutions now established."
 The Society's charge to Weld is lost, but to judge from his 100-page, carefully organized report, he was charged with traveling and investigating manual labor education as it then existed, and making suggestions for its improvement and prosperity.
 "We wish you to keep a minute and accurate journal of your tour, embracing all the facts which you collect, with such remarks and inferences as you may think proper."
 He was also "to ascertain to what extent the manual labor system was suited to conditions in the West" (the Ohio valley).
 He was "to find a site for a great national manual labor institution where training for the western ministry could be provided for poor but earnest young men who had dedicated their lives to the home missionary cause in the 'vast valley of the Mississippi.'"

 In Weld's January, 1833, report to the Society he stated that "In prosecuting the business of my agency, I have traveled during the year four thousand five hundred and seventy-five miles miles [7,364 km]; in public conveyances [boat and stagecoach], 2,630 [4,230 km]; on horseback, 1,800 [2,900 km]; on foot, 145 [233 km].
 I have made two hundred and thirty-six public addresses."
 A newspaper published a summary of his report:

 Weld recommended Cincinnati, which he visited twice, as "the logical location [for the new school].
 Cincinnati was the focal center of population and commerce in the Ohio valley."
-The new and barely-functioning Lane Theological Seminary in Walnut Hills, Ohio, near Cincinnati, was coincidentally looking for students.
+The new and barely-functioning Lane Seminary in Walnut Hills, Ohio, near Cincinnati, was coincidentally looking for students.
 On Weld's recommendation, the Tappans chose it as the site for a national institution.
 See Lane Theological Seminary for more on it.
 With Weld very much at the head of it, the first national debate on slavery in the United States was held there, followed by the first organized student movement; students resigned en masse, many going to the new Oberlin Collegiate Institute.